![]() |

 The ReShade API lets you interact with the resources and rendering commands of applications ReShade was loaded into.
 It abstracts away differences between the various graphics API ReShade supports (Direct3D 9/10/11/12, OpenGL and Vulkan), to make it possible to write add-ons that work across a wide range of applications, regardless of the graphics API they use.

-A ReShade add-on is a DLL that uses the header-only ReShade API to register callbacks for events and do work in those callbacks after they were invoked by ReShade.
-There are no further requirements, no functions need to be exported and no libraries need to be linked against.
-Simply add the include directory from the ReShade repository to your DLL project and include the reshade.hpp
+A ReShade add-on is a DLL or part of the application that uses the header-only ReShade API to register callbacks for events and do work in those callbacks after they were invoked by ReShade.
+There are no further requirements, no functions need to be exported and no libraries need to be linked against (although linking against ReShade is supported as well by defining RESHADE_API_LIBRARY

 header to get started.

-Optionally an add-on may export an AddonInit
+An add-on may optionally export an AddonInit

-) if more complicated one-time initialization than possible in DllMain
+function if more complicated one-time initialization than possible in DllMain

-is required, which will be called by ReShade right after loading the add-on module.
-Similarily it may also export an AddonUninit
+is required.
+It will be called by ReShade right after loading the add-on module.

-) that will be called right before unloading (but only if initialization was successfull).
+function, which will be called right before unloading (but only if initialization was successfull).

 Here is a very basic code example of an add-on that registers a callback that gets executed every time a new frame is presented to the screen: